pdoc3/pdoc/pdoc/documentation.md

     $ pdoc --html --config show_source_code=False my_package

-Find additional template configuration tunables in [Custom templates] section below.
+Find additional template configuration tunables in [custom templates] section below.

-[Custom templates]: #custom-templates

 To run a local HTTP server while developing your package or writing docstrings for it, run: